 Like not paying the household bills, the failure to maintain medical insurance triggers your survival instinct.
 It also enrages you because, to you, it seems like your spouse wants you to die.
 (Which, by the way, could possibly be true.)

 Like so many other money issues, the way to deal with this is to do your best to prevent it from happening.
 You might want to remind your spouse that, since you are still married, YOUR medical bills are also his/her responsibility.
-If need be, you can also get a court order requiring your spouse to keep you on his/her health insurance until your divorce is done.
+As soon as you find out you are uninsured you also need to tell your lawyer immediately.
+The lawyer can then try to resolve this issue right away.
+If need be, you can also probably get a court order requiring your spouse to keep you on his/her health insurance until your divorce is done.

 It doesn’t matter whether you have been wanting a divorce for years, or whether your spouse just blind-sided you by having an affair.
 Either way, going to a divorce lawyer’s office will be traumatic.
 Your head will be spinning, you will have a thousand questions, and you’ll probably forget at least half of them.
 (You’ll also probably forget the answers, too.
 Sorry!!)